nextflow-io/training/docs/nf_template/3_create.md

 The `nf-core create` command suggests commands for submitting this to GitHub.

-Before you can use these commands, you will need to create an empty repository for your template to be pushed to.
+Before you can use these commands, you will need to create an empty repository on GitHub for your template to be pushed to.

 When you are logged into GitHub, you can use the `New` repository button or navigate to [https://github.com/new](https://github.com/new) and follow the prompts to make a new repository.